How to determine your target heart rate

-There are some basic rules you should know when you start to use a Polar heart rate monitor.
-First of all it is important to know that your heart rate is affected by several internal and external parameters.
+First of all, it is essential to know that your heart rate is affected by several internal and external parameters.
 It takes months (if not years) to get enough experience to understand how the heart rate reacts.

 How do you determine your target heart rate?